wuyichen24/system-design-knowledge/concepts/REST_API_Best_Practices.md

 # REST API Best Practices

 ## Best practices
+### Use JSON as payload
+- **Concept**
+   - Use JSON as the format for request payload and response payload.
+   - If use JSON as the request payload and response payload, add the header `Content-Type` as `application/json`.

 ### Use nouns instead of verbs in URL
 - **Concept**
    - Shouldn't use verbs in the URL.
 Instead, we should use the nouns which represent the entity that the endpoint that we're retrieving or manipulating.